nipreps/nipreps-book/docs/head-motion/intro.md

 ## Objective: Implement a head-motion estimation code

 This tutorial focuses on the misalignment problem.
-We will build from existing software (DIPY, for diffusion modeling) and ANTs (for image registration), as well as commonplace Python libraries (NumPy) a software framework for head-motion estimation in diffusion MRI data.
+We will build from existing software (Dipy, for diffusion modeling) and ANTs (for image registration), as well as commonplace Python libraries (NumPy) a software framework for head-motion estimation in diffusion MRI data.